opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration02.md

 ----

-Refer to "The SQL Language" > "Lexical Structure" > "Dollar-quoted String Constants" in the PostgreSQL Documentation for information on alternate quotation marks.
+Refer to "The SQL Language" > "Lexical Structure" > "Dollar-quoted String Constants" in the OpenGauss Documentation for information on alternate quotation marks.

 ----